karnavr/julia/README.md

 # julia

-A collection of notebooks, tutorials and experiments that I play with while diving into Julia.
+A collection of notebooks[^1], tutorials and experiments that I play with while diving into Julia.

 ### Resources
 * [Whirlwind intro to Julia](https://www.youtube.com/watch?v=8h8rQyEpiZA&t=7898s)